 You'll notice there is a seam running along the edge of the binding, and on the back the stitching is located just a bit towards the inside, not touching the binding at all.
 I find it lovely!

-And now you know everything about how to bind a quilt.
+And now you know everything you need on how to bind a quilt.
 Yey!
-And this is the project we were working on throughout the tutorial – finished:
+And this is the project we were working on throughout the tutorial - finished:

 Isn't it cute!
 Make a set, and you can add a few sizes.
 Follow the potholder tutorial here.